 Outdoor Adventures Club Advisor:

-Kendra Bauer – Mrs. Bauer is in her fifth year of running the Outdoor Adventures Club.
+Kendra Bauer – Mrs. Bauer is in her sixth year of running the Outdoor Adventures Club.
 She is originally from South Carolina, but moved to New England for college, and stayed.
 Mrs. Bauer grew up camping and hiking all over the United States from a very early age, continued camping with her outdoor club through college, and loves getting students outdoors today!
-Many trips will include her four children.
+Many trips will include her three children.
 When not spending time in the outdoors, Mrs. Bauer enjoys teaching English, cooking with friends, and spending time with her family.
 Mrs. Bauer has worked with the Appalachian Mountain Club and their Youth Opportunities Program for the past several years.
 She is Camping and Hiking certified through the AMC.
-She has also completed Lake/Pond Canoe training.
+She has also completed Lake/Pond Canoe training and Winter Adventures training.

-Donna Newcomb – Ms. Newcomb has worked with the Outdoor Adventure club for the past four years, and is happy to be joining as an assistant advisory this 2018-2019 school year.
+Donna Newcomb – Ms. Newcomb has worked with the Outdoor Adventure club for the past five years, and is happy to be joining as an assistant advisor this 2019-2020 school year.

 Jacqui Hoffman – Mrs. Hoffman grew up in Massachusetts and is in her fourth year teaching at Lowell High School.
-She has worked with the Outdoor Adventure Club for the past three years, and is thrilled to be joining the club in an official capacity as the assistant advisor.
+She has worked with the Outdoor Adventure Club for the past four years, and is thrilled to be joining the club in an official capacity as the assistant advisor.
 Mrs. Hoffman loves the outdoors and can often be found wandering the woods at Walden Pond in Concord, MA.
 When not teaching English and getting outside, she spends quality time with family that includes her three year old daughter and new baby boy born in March 2018.